 4. No matter your credit score, auto loan pre-approval establishes your rate before you go to the dealership.

 Going to the dealership knowing your credit score is only half the battle – dealers can still give you a higher interest rate, which could result in higher payments.
 By getting pre-approved for an auto loan, you lock in the loan amount and interest rate before you negotiate with a dealer, which can save you money in the long run.
-Find out more about auto loan pre-approval today.
+For more auto resources please visit our Learning Center.